• Skip to primary navigation

 3. Marinate.
 Refrigerate and allow the meat to marinate for at least 30 minutes (or overnight).

 4. Coat.
-Lightly dredge all of the marinated beef in ⅓ cup of cornstarch, and set aside.
+Lightly dredge all of the marinated beef in ⅓ cup of cornstarch and set aside.

-Hunan Beef Garlic Sauce
+Make The Garlic Sauce

 1. Get the ingredients.
 Gather your garlic sauce ingredients: 2 tablespoons of minced garlic, 1 tablespoon of grated ginger, ½ tablespoon of fresh coarse ground black pepper, ¼ cup of Shaoxing wine, and 2 tablespoons of soy sauce.
 Do not use already ground black pepper (or use a drastically reduced amount like a ¼ teaspoon).